 Students must maintain an expected level of academic performance as well as adhere to legal and ethical standards of occupational therapy practice.
-Students who fail to meet the following standards will be dismissed from the OCAT program.
-Dismissed students are not eligible for readmission into the OCAT program.
+Students who fail to meet the following standards will be dismissed from the OTA program.
+Dismissed students are not eligible for readmission into the OTA program.

 - 1. Violating the laws regulating the delivery of occupational therapy services in the State of Ohio, Pennsylvania, or any state where the student is completing a fieldwork experience. - 2.
-Repeated or blatant violation of AOTA's Code of Ethics, Kent State Digest of Rules and Regulations, or policies and procedures of the OCAT Program. - 3.
-Failure to meet OCAT program requirements for progression; not progressing 2 times. - 4.
-Academic dishonesty. - 5.
-Failure and/or withdrawal from two Level II fieldwork experiences. - 6.
+Repeated or blatant violation of AOTA's Code of Ethics, Kent State Digest of Rules and Regulations, or policies and procedures of the OTA Program. - 3.
+Failure to meet OTA program requirements for progression; not progressing 2 times. - 4.
+Academic dishonesty.

+- 5. Failure and/or withdrawal from two Level II fieldwork experiences. - 6.
 Failure to follow safety precautions during classroom or fieldwork activities. - 7.
 Professional behavior violations. - 8.
-Inability to demonstrate competency on first attempt in a course if in the program beyond three years. - 9.
+Inability to demonstrate competency on first attempt in a course if in the program beyond one year after expected graduation date. - 9.
 Violation of privacy or confidentially policies. - 10.
-Excessive absenteeism.
+Excessive absenteeism. - 11.
+Unsuccessful completion of a remediation plan.